ibm-cloud-docs/monitoring/api/python-client.md

     Where

-    `<SYSDIG-ENDPOINT>` must be replaced with the endpoint where the monitoring instance is available.
+    `<MONITORING_ENDPOINT>` must be replaced with the endpoint where the monitoring instance is available.

     `<IAM_APIKEY>` must be replaced with a valid IAM API key.
 [Learn more](/docs/account?topic=account-userapikey).